lennyleadership/zhichang/content/docs/01 Interview Experience/16 City of Calgary/01_beyond_meetings.md

 	In all these three actions, my role was a Chemist.
 I was delegated to review and authored analysis reports.
 I was not a supervisor, but played as a facilitator/coordinator.

 As a result, I helped to accomplish team goals by building team, recognizing and evaluating team.

+---
+**Revisit**
+[2023.02.10]
+Could be anything, such as balance interfacing, data visualization, macro,

 **Revisit**